-With each of the destination clubs having different fee structures it requires a little math to put them on a par to compare the cost per night.
+With each of the destination clubs and residence funds having different fee structures, it requires a little math to put them on a par to compare the cost per night.
 This article walks through the calculation and provides you with a downloadable spreadsheet showing the calculation for most of the clubs.

 The calculation of a cost per night (equivalent) is a useful tool to financially compare each of the destination clubs.
 It is also useful for comparing the clubs to alternatives, such as luxury hotels or house rentals, for which the cost per night is much more obvious.